 Standard Project Requirements Timing Implementing Entity Verifying/ Monitoring Entity SPR AD-6 Public Notifications for Treatment Projects.
 One to three days prior to the commencement of a treatment activity, the project proponent will post signs in a conspicuous location near the treatment area describing the activity and timing, and requesting persons in the area to contact a designated representative of the project proponent (contact information will be provided with the notice) if they have questions or concerns.
 This SPR applies to all treatment activities and all treatment types, including treatment maintenance.
 Prescribed burning is subject to the additional notification requirements of SPR AD-4.
 Project-Specific Guidance to Implement SPR AD-6 The following guidance supplements SRP AD-6.
 Public Notification signs will provide a link to the Park District website with project information and contact information if persons in the area have additional questions or concerns.
 One to three days prior to treatment activities East Bay Regional Park District East Bay Regional Park District SPR AD-7 Provide Information on Proposed, Approved, and Completed Treatment Projects.
 For any vegetation treatment project using the CalVTP PEIR for CEQA compliance, the project proponent will provide the information listed below to the Board of Forestry and Fire Protection (Board) or CAL FIRE during the proposed, approved, and completed stages of the project.
 The Board or CAL FIRE will make this information available to the public via an online database or other mechanism.
-Information on proposed projects (PSA in progress): GIS data that include project location (as a point), or project latitude/longitude; project size (typically acres); treatment types and activities; and contact information for a representative of the project proponent.
+Information on proposed projects (PSA in progress): Information on proposed projects (PSA in progress): Information on proposed projects location (as a point), or project latitude/longitude; project size (typically acres); treatment types and activities; and contact information for a representative of the project proponent.
 The project proponent will provide information on the proposed project to the Board or CAL FIRE as early as feasible in the planning phase.
-The project proponent will provide this information to the Board or CAL FIRE with sufficient lead time to allow those agencies to make the information available to the public via other mechanisms (e.g., the proponent's own website).
-Information on approved projects (PSA complete): A completed PSA Environmental Checklist; GIS data that include a polygon(s) of the project area, showing the extent of each treatment type included in the project (ecological restoration, fuel break, WUI fuel reduction) Information on completed projects (following initial treatment): GIS data that include a polygon(s) of the treated area, showing the extent of each treatment type implemented (ecological restoration, fuel break, WUI fuel reduction) A foost-project implementation report (referred to by CAL FIRE as a Completion Report) that includes Size of treated area (typically acres); Treatment types and activities; Dates of work; Prior to, during, and following treatment Information on the proposed project (PSA/ Addendum in progress) was submitted to the Board of Forestry and Fire Protection on September 13, 2022.
+The project proponent will provide this information to the Board or CAL FIRE with sufficient lead time to allow those agencies to make the information available to the public at least two weeks prior to project approval.
+The project proponent may also make information available to the public via other mechanisms (e.g., the proponent's own website).
+Information on approved projects (PSA complete): A completed PSA Environmental Checklist; A completed Mitigation Monitoring and Reporting Program (using Attachment A to the Environmental Checklist); GIS data that include a polygon(s) of the project area, showing the extent of each treatment type included in the project (ecological restoration, fuel break, WUI fuel reduction) Information on completed projects (following initial treatment): GIS data that include a polygon(s) of the treated area, showing the extent of each treatment type implemented (ecological restoration, fuel break, WUI fuel reduction) A post-project implementation report (referred to by CAL FIRE as a Completion Report) that includes Size of treated area (typ Prior to, during, and following treatment Information on the proposed project (PSA/Addendum in progress) was submitted to the Board of Forestry and Fire Protection on September 13, 2022.
 East Bay Regional Park District East Bay Regional Park District